belaventer/healthy-meal-planner/README.md

 The website will use grey background colours and the following accents for each serving category.

 - Protein / Carbohydrate: red

 - Grain: yellow

 - Fat: orange

 - Fruit: blue

 - Vegetables: green

+  Note: to better increase accessibility, the background was updated from a light blue grey to plain white.

 #### Typography